rsonger/software-engineering-lab/_posts/2023-06-14-parametric_geometry.md

 $$y=h\cdot \left( v - \frac{1}{2} \right) \text{, where } 0 \le v \le 1$$

 Now, if we consider that the top of a cylindrical geometry can have a different radius than the bottom, then we can imagine a wider range of geometries such as cones and pyramids.
 For a cone standing upright, the radius of the top cross-section is the smallest at $0$ and the radius of the bottom cross-section is the widest.
 Given that our $v$ parameter expresses the $y$-coordinates from a range of values between $0$ and $1$, we can also use it to express the cross-section radius $r$.
-If we have a bottom radius $s$, then $r=(1-v)\cdot s$ since $v=0$ at the bottom, $v=1$ at the top, and all the points in between are on a straight line.
+Since $v=0$ at the bottom, $v=1$ at the top, and all the points in between are on a straight line, then $r=s\cdot (1-v)$ where $s$ is the bottom radius.

 What if we also have a non-zero radius at the top of the cylindrical object?
-In that case, with a top radius $t$ and a bottom radius $s$, then the cross-section radius $r$ can be expressed as $r=v\cdot t + (1-v)\cdot s$ where $0 \le v \le 1$.
+In that case, with a top radius $t$ and a bottom radius $s$, then the cross-section radius $r$ can be expressed as $r=t\cdot v + s\cdot (1-v)$ where $0 \le v \le 1$.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Inside the `parametric_geometries.py` folder, add the following import statements just before the `ParametricGeometry` class.